d6y/wootjs/README.md

 ## This Project

 This project contains a Scala implementation of WOOT.
-It has ben een compiled to JavaScript using Scala.js.
+It has been compiled to JavaScript using Scala.js.
 In other words, this is an example of sharing one implementation (the WOOT model) in both a JavaScript and Scala context.

 WOOT is only the algorithm for text consistency.